kushmahale/Book_Recommendation_System/README.md

 # Book_Recommendation_System
-This is a book recommender system created using the flask framework.
+This is a Book Recommender System created using the flask framework.
+This Recommendation system is a Collaborative based recommendation system.